-- Sit or stand as far from the screen as possible. - 2.
+- 1. Sit or stand as far from the screen as possible. - 2.
 Play video games on the smallest available television screen. - 3.
 Do not play if you are tired or need sleep. - 4.
 Play in a well-lit room. - 5.
 Take a 10 to 15 minute break every hour.

-WARNING - Repetitive Motion Injuries and Eyestrain
+WARNING - Repetitive Motion Injuries

-Playing video games can make your muscles, joints, skin or eyes hurt after a few hours.
-Follow these instructions to avoid problems such as tendinitis, carpal tunnel syndrome, skin irritation or eyestrain:
+Playing video games can make your muscles, joints or skin hurt after a few hours.
+Follow these instructions to avoid problems such as Tendinitis, Carpal Tunnel Syndrome or skin irritation:

-- Avoid excessive play.
-It is recommended that parents monitor their children for appropriate play. - Take a 10 to 15 minute break every hour, even if you don't think you need it. - If your hands, wrists, arms or eyes become tired or sore while playing, stop and rest them for several hours before playing again. - If you continue to have sore hands, wrists, arms or eyes during or after play, stop playing and see a doctor.
+- Take a 10 to 15 minute break every hour, even if you don't think you need it. - If your hands, wrists or arms become tired or sore while playing, stop and rest them for several hours before playing again. - If you continue to have sore hands, wrists or arms during or after play, stop playing and see a doctor.

-▲WARNING - Electric Shock
+WARNING - Electric Shock